devagx/code-wars/README.md

-# code-wars
+# CodeWars

-This respository contains my Kata Solutions from CodeWars.
+This respository contains my Kata Solutions for CodeWars.